 The first experiment we report concerns a simple network that contains five particle types: water (type 1), amphiphilic heads (type 2), amphiphilic tails (type 3), and two reagents (types 4 and 5).
 Because it is so simple, this network clearly illustrates the main kinds of interactions between self-assembled structures and emergent reaction networks.

-The inter-particle interactions use the linear function described above, with $(\alpha{{II}}, \beta{{II}})$ values specified in Table 1.
+The inter-particle interactions are governed by the $(\alpha{IJ}, \beta{IJ})$ values specified in Table 1.

-Table 1. (α_U, β_U) values for particle interactions in simple network.
+Table 1. $(\alpha{IJ}, \beta{IJ})$ values for particle interactions in simple network.
 The particle types 4 and 5 are the monomers that polymerize in the reaction network.